SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 (This is 'extra' as it goes into how we use providers after they're downloaded, versus the rest of the post describing how to change provider installation behaviour)

 When we define a list of providers in `required_providers` we are telling Terraform what binary files to download, from where and at what version.
-However, those providers themselves may be able to be configured so that Terraform can use the same provider binary in different ways to provision resources differently.
-Below is an example of configuring the google provider, [from the documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference):
+However, those provider binary may be configurable and allow Terraform to use the same provider to provision resources in different ways.
+Below is an example of configuring the google provider, taken from [the documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference):

 ```hcl
 provider "google" {